-- Interest Cookies - these Cookies can be applied to collect insights to issue personalized content and advertising on our and other websites.
+- Advertising Cookies - these Cookies can be applied to collect insights, to issue personalized content and advertising on our own and other websites.

-Our websites may contain links to other Wolters Kluwer or third-party websites, which may have privacy notices that differ from ours.
-We are not responsible for the collection, processing or disclosure of personal information collected through other websites.
+Our websites may contain links to other Wolters Kluwer or third-party websites, which may have Privacy & Cookie Notices that differ from ours.
+We are not responsible for the collection, processing or disclosure of personal information collected through such other websites.

 We are also not responsible for any information or content contained on such websites.
 Links to other websites are provided solely for convenience.
 Your usage and browsing on any such website is subject to that website’s own policies.
 Please review the privacy notices posted on other websites that you may access through our website.

-If you have any questions about how we process your personal information or if you want to exercise one of your rights, you can contact us as follows:
+If you have any questions about how we process your personal information or if you want to exercise one of your rights, you can contact us at

 By email to: [email protected]; or